manubb/barbiche/README.md

 ## Template description

 ### `<template>`
 Barbiche heavily relies on the great properties of the `<template>` element.
 An essential point of Barbiche is that you can wrap any html fragment of the template in a `<template>` element without changing the merge result.
-Sooner or later, you will want to set a Barbiche attribute between an element and its parent: just wrap the element in a `<template>` tag and set the attribute on this tag.
+Sooner or later, you will want to set a Barbiche attribute between an element and its parent: just wrap the element in a `<template>` tag and set the attribute on this new tag.

 ### Decorations